1. Overview

 Where wit is the value share of item i in the base period 0, and Rit-1,t is the volume relative (the ratio of the quantity of an activity to the quantity of the same activity in the base period).

-In the context of public service output the weights (wi) are indicative of the relative value of different activities.
-Unit costs can be used to approximate the “price” of an activity (pi) given the difficulty of accurately estimating the relative social and economic value of different activities.
-However, in practice, expenditure shares from public finance data are generally used to approximate relative value (wi) of activities.
+In the context of public service output, the weights (wi) are indicative of the relative value of different activities.
+Unit costs can be used to approximate the "price" of an activity (pi) given the difficulty of accurately estimating the relative social and economic value of different activities.
 The weights for different activities are those taken from the first year of each activity pair (the base year 0).
+For example, if we were combining activity series for each of the devolved UK nations for 2010, we would weight each of the activity growths from 2009 to 2010 for England, Scotland, Wales or Northern Ireland by their respective expenditure shares in 2009.

 Where prices indices (for example, deflators) are weighted together, these are constructed using Paasche indices (current year-weighted harmonic mean).